Shivam12kushwaha/LangChain_Prompts/README.md

 # LangChain_Prompts
-### In LangChain, a Prompt component is a core part of prompt engineering that helps structure and format input prompts \n
-### for LLMs.
-It allows you to define template, dynamic inputs and formatting to ensure consistency and efficiency when
-### interacting with LLMs.
+### In LangChain, a Prompt component is a core part of prompt engineering that helps structure and format input prompts for LLMs.
+It allows you to define template, dynamic inputs and formatting to ensure consistency and efficiency when interacting with LLMs.

 ## Type of Prompts:
 ### (1) Dynamic and reusable prompts